zillding/cs5224/README.md

 All frontend app code is in `lib/src`.
 The app is written in [react](https://facebook.github.io/react/) and during development time, simply run

-`$ npm run dev`
+`$ npm start` which is equivalent to `$ node devServer.js`

 to start a dev server with [react transform](https://github.com/gaearon/react-transform-boilerplate) (hot reloading) enabled.

 ### Build frontend app

-Make sure to build the frontend app before deployment.
+Make sure to build the frontend app static assets before deployment.

 `$ npm run build`

+### Test for Production

+Just run `$ npm run prod` which is equivalent to `$ node lib/index.js`

+note: this depends on the static assets built in previous step.
+Make sure to build the static assets with `$ npm run build` first.

 ### Deploy